Below are answers to questions that frequently asked about this fun family board game.

 Passover Bingo was designed by an attorney in Denver, Colorado.
 She originally devised the game as a way to keep her niece and nephew engaged during the family’s Passover Seder.
 It was such a hit with friends and family at her sister and brother in law’s seder, that everyone wanted a copy for their own seders next year!

 Passover, which is an eight-day celebration (seven in Israel), typically falls in March or April.
-Passover 2013 will begin at sunset of March 25, 2013 and end at nightfall of April 2, 2013.
+Passover 2014 will begin at sunset on the evening of Monday, April 14, 2013, and end after nightfall on the evening of Tuesday, April 22, 2014.

 Please email us at email@example.com if you have questions that are not answered on this website!